thinkwell/hippo_client/README.markdown

 ### Courses

 Each product has one or more courses.
-A course is a tree of containers, where the branches represent chapters, and the leaves are content (video, lecture notes, etc).

 Obtain a list of courses: